The following courses are offered by the OBU Chemistry Department:

 1014 General Chemistry II: A continuation of CHEM 1004 including liquids and solids, chemical equilibria, electrochemistry, thermodynamics, and kinetics.
 Lecture three hours, laboratory three hours per week.
 Prerequisite: CHEM 1004.

-1024 Introductory Chemistry: Introductory course primarily for students in dietetics and nutrition, nursing, and dental hygiene.
-The course may not be counted toward a major or minor in chemistry.
-No science background is assumed.
+1024 Fundamentals of Chemistry: Introductory course primarily for students in dietetics, speech pathology, nursing, and dental hygiene.
+Designed to provide students with an understanding of basic chemical principles and their application to relevant problems in the allied health professions.
+The course may not be counted toward a major or minor in Chemistry.
 Lecture three hours, laboratory two hours per week.

-1034 Introductory Organic and Biological Chemistry: Designed to follow CHEM 1024.
-The course may not be counted toward a major or minor in chemistry.
+1034 Fundamentals of Organic and Biological Chemistry: Designed to follow CHEM 1024.
+This course continues to build connections between chemical principles and the allied health professions, focusing on chemistry within in the body, food, and medicine.
+The course may not be counted toward a major or minor in Chemistry.
 Lecture three hours, laboratory two hours per week.
 Prerequisite: CHEM 1024 or 1004.

 2004 Quantitative Analysis: Gravimetric and titrimetric analyses, separation methods, chemical equilibrium, redox theory, statistical treatment of data, and an introduction to spectrophotometry.
 Lecture two hours, laboratory six hours per week.
 Prerequisite: CHEM 1014.